Procedures for an evacuation will be coordinated by the UEC and are as follows:

 About BYU-I Emergency Response

 In an emergency situation, the response at BYU-Idaho will be guided by the policies laid out in the BYU-Idaho Emergency Operations Plan (EOP).
-According to the EOP, campus has organized a functioning University Emergency Committee (UEC) that meets regularly to train and prepare for any emergency that may occur on campus.
+According to the EOP, the campus has organized a functioning University Emergency Committee (UEC) that meets regularly to train and prepare for any emergency that may occur on campus.
 The UEC is directed by a University Response Coordinator (UERC) who is ultimately responsible for the preparation, response, and recovery to any emergency situation on campus.

 BYU-Idaho will also work very closely with the Madison County EOC in coordinating a response that will best serve the needs of campus and Madison County.
 A liaison officer has been assigned from the BYU-Idaho UEC to coordinate all mutual aid agreements with the county emergency response units.
 The BYU-Idaho Security & Safety Office responds to all emergencies on campus and will work directly with, and assist when necessary, county and state emergency response units.